Maximum Welfare Allocations under Quantile Valuations: Unconstrained Allocations

-In contrast to the balanced case, we are now able to find a near-optimal approximation for \USW{}.
-We call this the scapegoat algorithm (\cref{alg:unbalUSW-scapegoat}) as it proceeds by considering allocations where one agent is the ``scapegoat" and receives $m-n+1$ items, while the remaining agents get one item each of high value.
+In contrast to the balanced case, we find an asymptotically exact approximation for \USW{}.
+We call this the scapegoat algorithm (\cref{alg:unbalUSW-scapegoat}).
+It proceeds by considering allocations where one agent is the ``scapegoat" and receives $m-n+1$ items, while the remaining agents get one item each of high value.
 Exactly $n$ such allocations are considered, one for each agent as the scapegoat.
 For a fixed scapegoat, the corresponding allocation is built by a maximum weight one-one matching between the other agents and the items.
-All unmatched items are allocated to the scapegoat.
-The algorithm finally chooses the allocation with the highest \USW{}.
+The algorithm chooses the allocation with the highest \USW{}.

-\begin{restatable}{theorem}{scapegoat} Given instance $I=\langle N,M,v,\tau \rangle$ with heterogeneous quantiles, scapegoat algorithm (\cref{alg:unbalUSW-scapegoat}) returns an $\USW{(1+\frac{1}{n-1})}$ allocation in polynomial time. \end{restatable}
+\begin{restatable}{theorem}{scapegoat} Given instance $I=\langle N,M,v,\tau \rangle$ with heterogeneous quantiles, scapegoat algorithm (\cref{alg:unbalUSW-scapegoat}) returns an $\USW{(\frac{n}{n-1})}$ allocation in polynomial time. \end{restatable}